Mary Elizabeth Hospital

 Mary Elizabeth Hospital, located on the corner of Wake Forest Road and Glascock Street in Raleigh, North Carolina, was designed by Dr. Harold Glascock and built in 1920.
-The building still exists on the corner, and is a Raleigh Historic Landmark and is listed on the National Register of Historic Places.
+The building still exists on the corner and is known as a Raleigh Historic Landmark, listed on the National Register of Historic Places.

 Dr. Glascock and Dr. A.R.
 Tucker originally opened the hospital in 1914 on the corner of Peace and Halifax before moving to the Wake Forest & Glascock location, built and opened in 1920.
 The hospital continued to operate until 1978.

 According to the U.S. National Register of Historic Places, "The building faces west set back off of Wake Forest Road with a landscaped front lawn and mature trees.
 The two-story, brick, hospital is a modified-"H"-type plan, a plan that was made popular by government funded hospitals and often adapted for community hospitals in the early part of the twentieth century.
 The Mary Elizabeth Hospital was built in the Colonial Revival style, but it has some Craftsman features, such as the exposed rafter tails, wide eaves, and hipped roof, which are echoed by the many Craftsman bungalows in the surrounding residential neighborhood.
 A large parking lot shared with the adjacent Medical Arts Building, accessible off Glascock Street and Lafayette Road, sits at the rear of the hospital building."

 The hospital functioned as a successful medical center in Raleigh for many years until its closure in 1978.
-It has been credited by former Mary Elizabeth Hospital doctors as the site for the number of "firsts" that happened there.
+It has been credited by former Mary Elizabeth Hospital doctors as the site of a number of "firsts" that happened there.
 The first blood transfusion in North Carolina was given at Mary Elizabeth Hospital, the first pathological frozen section was handled there, the first doses of penicillin in Wake County were given there, the area's first modern obstetrical unit was started at the hospital, and Mary Elizabeth Hospital had the first radium treatments in Raleigh.